federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### [METADATA_VALUE_MAPPER](#metadata_value_mapper-4)

-There are mulitple instances of the METADATA_VALUE_MAPPER in the workspace to correct values to valid English values and to add the valid French equivalents and RI_CODES where applicable.
-It can be utilized for mulitple metadata items by accessing custom look up tables applicable to specific items.
-The mulitple instances of the tool are mapped to the following individual look-up tables:
+There are multiple instances of the METADATA_VALUE_MAPPER in the workspace to correct values to valid English values and to add the valid French equivalents and RI_CODES where applicable.
+It can be utilized for multiple metadata items by accessing custom look up tables applicable to specific items.
+The multiple instances of the tool are mapped to the following individual look-up tables:

   - Keyword
   - ProgressStatusAttributeMapper